SemanticBeeng/fpinscalabe/README.md

 1. Cover functional programming from principles
 2. Document FP concepts in a semantically rich way
-3. Demonstrate FP concepts through implementations from [a number of frameworks and other sources](#resources)
+3. Demonstrate FP concepts through implementations from [a number of frameworks and other resources](#resources)
 4. Cross reference between code and FP concepts in order to strengthen the understanding
 5. Cross reference between code and FP concepts and resources for the same reason (longer term)